jhu-oose-f24/Team-Orange/README.md

 ```
 Exit psql by typing \q.

-Open the project’s backend/src/database.json file and update the database connection details.

 Navigate to the backend/src directory and install the required database migration tools:
 ```
 npm install -g db-migrate